-Barnwell's oil and natural gas segment is subject to the provisions of the AER's Licensee Life-Cycle Management Program via a Licensee Capability Assessment ("LCA").
+Barnwell's oil and natural gas segment is subject to the provisions of the AER's Alberta Energy Regulator's ("AER") Licensee Life-Cycle Management Program via a Licensee Capability Assessment ("LCA").
 Under this program the AER assesses the corporate health of the Company and considers a wider variety of factors than those considered under the previous program.
 The LCA establishes clear expectations for industry with regards to the management of liabilities throughout the entire lifecycle of oil and gas projects.
 Factors considered are grouped into six factor groups, these being current financial distress, liability magnitude, resources lifespan, operations compliance, closure efficiency and administrative compliance.
 These factors are compared to peer operators and ranked into three "Tiers".
-Under the LCA Program, an inventory reduction program has also been implemented which requires mandatory annual minimum expenditures towards outstanding decommissioning and reclamation obligations in accordance with ~~five-year rolling spending~~ AER targets which are ~~currently forecasted~~ ~~adjusted~~ by the AER to increase by approximately 9% per year. ~~on an annual basis.
-The target for 2024 is 6.6% of an individual company's inactive liability.~~ These targets became effective January 1, 2022.
+Under the LCA Program, an inventory reduction program has also been implemented which requires mandatory annual minimum expenditures towards outstanding decommissioning and reclamation obligations in accordance with AER targets which are adjusted by the AER on an annual basis.
+The target for 2024 2025 is 6.6% 6.2% of an individual company's inactive liability.
+These targets became effective January 1, 2022.